 In Dresden using ion beams at the surface of the Earth,

 in the Felsenkeller shallow underground laboratory.
-Together with TU Dresden we are upgrading the Felsenkeller underground laboratory in Dresden by installing a high-current 5MV accelerator there.
+Together with TU Dresden we have installed a high-current 5MV accelerator there.

 This page shows our ongoing projects and a brief motivation.
 For more details on the astrophysics, please see our review papers on LUNA and on the nuclear physics of the Sun.
 Some possible topics for Master's and Bachelor's theses are listed here.
 Further detailed information is linked through the web page you are reading now!